 - The company the person works for by name, industry, or company size.

 - The person’s job title by name, job function, or seniority.

 - The person’s school, field of study, and degree by name.

 - The groups that a person belongs to by name.

-Finally, you will have the option to choose gender and age range, as well as to expand the audience size by reaching people similar to what you have defined above.
-With these options, you can easily target male, middle aged CEOs in the healthcare industry in the US.
+Finally, you will have the option to choose gender and age range and expand the audience size by reaching people similar to what you have defined above.
+With these options, you can easily target male, middle-aged CEOs and other business owners in the US healthcare industry.
 As you go along, you can see an estimated audience size based on your configurations.